 While many if not most white Baptists in the South believed that the enslavement of blacks was ordained by God and necessary for the southern, agricultural-based economy, the Baptist defense of a slave-dependent culture was not monolithic.

-Slaveholders comprised about 5% of the white southern population, yet they owned the vast majority of southern wealth and controlled southern politics.
+Slaveholders comprised up to about 20-25% of the white southern population, yet some 1% of slaveholders owned the vast majority of southern wealth and controlled southern politics.
 Some notable Baptists were slaveholders, including most of the men who were present at the founding meeting of the Southern Baptist Convention in Augusta, Georgia in 1845.
-Overall, however, few Baptists in the South owned slaves.
+Collectively, the men who cast votes to establish the SBC owned, on average, six times more slaves than the average slaveowner.
+Overall, however, relatively few Baptists in the South owned slaves.

 Slaveholders stood to lose should the Confederate states fail to win victory over the Union.
 Defeat in the war would destroy their wealth and doom their way of life.